 - 1 bag fresh or frozen baby spinach

 - ¼ cup Spanish or yellow onion, small diced (about one quarter of a medium onion)

-- Extra virgin olive oil, for cooking and drizzling
+- Extra virgin olive oil or butter, for finishing

-- In a large sauté pan cook onions, shallots and garlic over low heat until translucent in color, 5 to 8 minutes.
+- In a large sauté pan sweat onions, shallots and garlic over low heat until translucent in color, 5 to 8 minutes.

 - Add spinach in three parts, stirring occasionally to evenly distribute heat.
 Season with salt and pepper, and serve with a squeeze of lemon juice or orange segments.

 Please don't feel I'm pushing you to perspire in the kitchen (unless you want to).
 Sweating vegetables is chef-speak for cooking gently over a low heat to avoid browning.